legacysurvey/legacysurvey/pages/dr9/catalogs.rst

 **Footnotes**

+.. [#] We define a mask for the aperture fluxes using an inverse variance of zero.
+So, pixels with undefined ("infinite") measurement errors are not used when calculating aperture fluxes in the Tractor catalogs.
+As the aperture fluxes are calculated from the coadd images described on the `files page`_, pixels end up being ignored if they are masked in `every` overlapping exposure in a given band.
+Thus, for example, the saturated cores and bleed trails of bright stars will be masked.
+Further, in the case that a coadd is only built from a single image, cosmic rays and other mask bits will cause poorly measured and saturated pixels to be ignored for aperture flux measurements.
 .. [#] `blobmodel` refers to the "blob-model" maps (i.e. the ``<AAA>/<brick>/legacysurvey-<brick>-blobmodel-<filter>.fits.fz`` maps described on the `files page`_).
 .. _`files page`: http://localhost:8000/dr9/files/#image-stacks-region-coadd